 Working with professional cyclists I know the regime these unique athletes put themselves through and the rigorous attention to detail they adhere to in their exercise and preparation regimes.
 I employ many of these tactics and approaches in my sporting life.
 They have definitely allowed me to complete and win competitions I previously thought to be out of reach.

-With everyone becoming inspired by the cycling events of the summer I have been asked to write a series blogs and I am going to include some top tips for cyclists to decrease injury and increase performance on the following topics based around 10 years of experience in elite sport & musculoskeletal physiotherapy as well as an academic career in sports and exercise science, physiotherapy & clinical bike fit.
+With everyone becoming inspired by the cycling events of the summer I have been asked to write a series of blogs and I am going to include some top tips for cyclists to decrease injury and increase performance on the following topics based around 10 years of experience in elite sport & musculoskeletal physiotherapy as well as an academic career in sports and exercise science, physiotherapy & clinical bike fit.

 - Clinical Bike-Fit

 - Yoga for cyclists… yes even the guys!

 I firmly believe in clinical bike fitting being a massive part of a successful cyclist – it will optimise your power, minimise injury and maximise efficiency.
 Our clients seem to agree with our service so far….

 A bike fit can be used to manage a current injury on a basic commuter bike or to achieve a new PB on a TT course.
 As a Physiotherapist fitting bikes my first thoughts are that a bike-fit should be personalised and account for the human on the bike, also.
 As we are all different shapes and sizes, and not just ‘fit-by-numbers’.

 I personally take into account functional screening of the client prior to fitting them on their bikes.
 A tactic I employ at Complete Physio Bike-Fit.